hzqst/metamod-fallguys/README.md

 The PlayerTouchTrigger get called when player touches a trigger entity (pev.solid == SOLID_TRIGGER) positively.

-pPlayer.pev.velocity will be set to impactvelocity temporarily in this scenario.
+pPlayer.pev.velocity will be set to impact velocity temporarily in the hook handler.

 Any changes to pPlayer.pev.velocity will be dropped and ignored.